-Disability insurance is protection for your income, such that when you become disabled and can’t work but still need to pay your bills, you’ll be financially covered until you recover from your disability or your coverage ends.
+Disability insurance is protection for your income.
+If you become disabled and can’t work but still need to pay your bills, you’ll be financially covered until you recover from your disability or your coverage ends.
 Disability insurance benefits help you put food on the table, pay for medical expenses, and generally uphold your standard of living while you’re disabled.

 Because of social and cultural discrimination, transgender people suffer high rates of depression and anxiety.
 Insurance companies have determined that this increased risk of mental illness can mean a higher likelihood of disability.
-Additionally, trans-related medical procedures, like facial feminization surgery or sex reassignment surgery, are also seen by carriers as potential risks.
+Additionally, transgender-related medical procedures, such as gender-affirming treatment, are also seen by carriers as potential risks.

-But it’s not impossible to get disability insurance coverage if you’re trans, and it may be a lifeline if you develop a medical condition after your coverage begins.
+But it’s not impossible to get disability insurance coverage if you are transgender, and it may be a lifeline if you develop a medical condition after your coverage begins.

-How much disability insurance coverage you need is dependent on your current income; that is, how much money you’ll need to replace to maintain your standard of living and pay for any medical expenses not covered by your health insurance if you become disabled and lose your regular wages.
-Disability insurance replaces about 60% of your pre-tax income, which closely tracks to your after-tax income.
-The more coverage you purchase, the higher your premiums – the amount you have to pay periodically to keep your policy in force – will be.
+How much disability insurance coverage you need is dependent on your current income.
+Disability insurance replaces about 60% of your pre-tax income, which should roughly equal your after-tax income.
+The more coverage you purchase, the higher your premiums.

 Disability insurance payouts usually occur monthly, but the length of time your disability insurance pays out while you’re disabled is limited to a benefit period.
 If you have a short-term disability insurance policy, which is usually only offered as part of an employee benefits package, the benefits period is probably only a number of months long and may max out at one year.
 But you can also purchase a long-term disability insurance policy, which has a benefit period that lasts many years, and even until retirement.
 The longer the benefit period, the more premiums you’ll pay.